Whaddup, North Dakota?

-Category: World Politics Hits: 1I’d say this is shocking, but it seems to be right on time (emphasis mine): North Dakota Senate Passes Bill to Hide Future Presidential Vote Counts From Public View Until After Electoral College Meets “The North Dakota Senate this week passed a bill which aims to forbid election officials from disclosing how many actual votes are cast for each candidate in upcoming presidential elections.
+Category: World Politics Hits: 2I’d say this is shocking, but it seems to be right on time (emphasis mine): North Dakota Senate Passes Bill to Hide Future Presidential Vote Counts From Public View Until After Electoral College Meets “The North Dakota Senate this week passed a bill which aims to forbid election officials from disclosing how many actual votes are cast for each candidate in upcoming presidential elections.
 The total tallies would only be disclosed after future Electoral Colleges convene to select an official victor.
 “The measure, Senate Bill 2271, was introduced by Sen. Robert Erbele, a Republican from Lehr, N.D., who represents a district situated southeast of Bismarck.
 It would withhold the state’s vote count from the public and allow officials to only reveal the percentage of the total vote each candidate receives…

 Read more https://crooksandliars.com/2021/02/whaddup-north-dakota